 The hemp plant might be called the gift that keeps giving.
-First off, it is a source of CBD (cannabidiol), the non-psychoactive component of the hemp plant, a variety of Cannabis, that has anti-inflammatory and pain-relieving properties without psychotropic effects.
-And if that wasn’t enough, cold pressing the seeds of the hemp plant provides hempseed oil, which is high in antioxidants, omega-3 and omega-6 fatty acids making it a powerful skin moisturizer.
+First off, it is a CBD source (cannabidiol), the non-psychoactive component of the hemp plant, a variety of Cannabis that has anti-inflammatory and pain-relieving properties without psychotropic effects.
+And if that wasn’t enough, cold pressing the seeds of the hemp plant provides hemp seed oil, which is high in antioxidants, omega-3, and omega-6 fatty acids, making it a powerful skin moisturizer.
 It’s anti-inflammatory properties dramatically reduce skin dryness to alleviate itching and reduce irritation without clogging pores.

 Lab+Blends CBD Massage Balm (1/4 oz)

 Replenishing Light Massage Oil (2 oz)

 2 -3 Hot Packs – Can be a Hydrocollator pack, hot water bottle, microwavable pack, or a Hotshotz

 The use of hot and cold individually is a very safe and beneficial add-on to any therapy assuming proper precautions are taken.
 A few things any therapist utilizing thermal therapy should be aware of are:

 Do not apply heat to fresh injuries that are still hot, red, or inflamed. • Never place a hot/cold pack or hot stones directly on the client’s skin.
 A towel or terrycloth cover should be placed between the pack and the client’s skin, and hot stones should always be moving and never left sitting on the client’s body. • Cryotherapy (cold) should not be used on clients who have hypertension or ischemia.
 Hypertension already causes vasoconstriction, and ischemic limbs already have a reduction in blood flow to tissues.